Maximally Useful and Minimally Redundant: The Key to Self Supervised Learning for Imbalanced Data: Preliminaries and Framework

 \subsection{Pretraining with Momentum learning:}

-In Figure: \ref{fig:model}, we start with an anchor image ($X_A$) and it's counterpart $X_C$.
-Further, $x_A^n,x_C^n$ and $x_A^a,x_C^a$ are the normalized and augmentation versions of anchor $X_A$ and it's counterpart $X_C$ respectively.
-We adopted the momentum learning\cite{he2020momentum} paradigm for pretraining as it has been the preferred choice of various existing self-supervised frameworks\cite{moco-improved,grill2020bootstrap,caron2020unsupervised,chen2021exploring}.
+In Fig. ~\ref{fig:model}, we start with an anchor image ($X_A$) and it's counterpart $X_C$.
+Further, $x_A^n,x_C^n$ and $x_A^a,x_C^a$ are the normalized and augmented versions of anchor $X_A$ and it's counterpart $X_C$ respectively.

+We adopted the momentum learning~\cite{he2020momentum} paradigm for pretraining as it has been the preferred choice of various self-supervised frameworks~\cite{moco-improved,grill2020bootstrap,caron2020unsupervised,chen2021exploring}.
 Momentum learning uses two parallel networks simultaneously for pretraining, known as the online encoder and the target encoder.
-In the figure, we denote the online encoder as $encoder_q$ and the target encoder as $encoder_k$.
-The online encoder representations are denoted as $z_A^c, z_C^a = encoder_q(x_A^n), encoder_q(x_C^a)$.
-On the other hand, target encoder representations are denoted as $z_A^a,z_C^n = encoder_k(x_A^a), encoder_k (x_C^n)$. $encoder_k$ is exponential moving average(EMA) of $encoder_q$'s parameters, while $encoder_q$ is used to update the gradients by backpropagation.
-The overall loss over these representation pairs can be computed as
+In the Fig. ~\ref{fig:model}, we denote the online encoder as $encoder_q$ and the target encoder as $encoder_k$.
+The online encoder representations are denoted as $z_A^c = encoder_q(x_A^n)$ and $z_C^a = encoder_q(x_C^a)$.
+On the other hand, target encoder representations are denoted as $z_A^a = encoder_k(x_A^a)$ and $z_C^n = encoder_k (x_C^n)$. $encoder_k$ is exponential moving average(EMA) of $encoder_q$'s parameters, while $encoder_q$ is used to update the gradients by backpropagation.